centre-for-virus-research/CVR-VBG-2023/docs/Transcriptomics.md

 more /home4/VBG_data/RNASeq/edgeR.r
 ```

 Here we use the classical mode of differential expression (DE) analysis in **edgeR**, which assumes all replicates within group are equal.
+The cut-off the DEGs is Adjust P-value (i.e. Q-value) < 0.05.

 You can simply type this command line :